 Plastic Bags are Bad for the Environment: The Evidence

-As the argument of the plastic bag critics goes, humans have become dependent on plastic for bags, packaging and products and reducing our use of plastic bags is an easy target to begin overcoming our addiction to plastic.
+As the argument of the plastic bag critic goes, humans have become dependent on plastic for bags, packaging and products, thus reducing our use of plastic bags is an easy target to begin overcoming our addiction to plastic.
 Plastic bag critics argue that plastic bags have a multitude of environmental consequences including litter, pollution, the ‘Pacific garbage patch’, wildlife issues and landfill problems.
 This essay will now highlight the major evidence for each of these alleged problems of plastic bags.

 Plastic is a petroleum product, by making plastic bags we accelerate the depletion of our valuable fossil fuels like oil and pump more carbon emissions into the atmosphere.
 According to the Natural Environment website, 60 to 100 million barrels of oil are required to manufacture a year’s worth of plastic bags worldwide (New 2011).